Fall Crappie Fishing: Must-Have Best Bite Tips

 Jig and Minnow Combinations That Work

-The beauty of the jig and minnow combination is that it gives you options.
+Color and size should match the forage as closely as possible.
+If fish are eating young shad, a slender, light-colored presentation may work best.
+If the water is darker, a more visible contrast can help.
+The advantage of this setup is its versatility.
 You can fish it slowly, suspend it under a float, drop it vertically, or cast it to structure.
-For many anglers, it is the one presentation that stays in the rotation all season long because it consistently draws strikes when other baits become less effective.
+For many anglers, it is the one combination that remains in rotation all season because it consistently produces when other presentations slow down.

 Fishing Bridges and Other Hard Structure